-The Solvency II technical provisions for non-life business are approximately £5.0 billion lower than the IFRS technical provisions.
+The Solvency II technical provisions for non-life business are approximately £4.4 billion lower than the IFRS technical provisions.
 This can largely be explained by differences in assumptions and reserving methodology, in particular, the difference in approach to reserving for future claims.
 Other less material differences include the removal of IFRS margins and differences in the discounting of cash flows.
-These are partially offset by the introduction of contract boundary restrictions and risk margin which result in an increase in Solvency II technical provisions compared to IFRS.
+These are partially offset by contract boundary restrictions and risk margin which result in an increase in Solvency II technical provisions compared to IFRS.
 These key differences are explained in more detail below.